Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 #### Ray Generation

-The Ray Generation shader record consists of a single function referring to the ray generation shader to be used, along with any desired embedded parameters for the function.
-While some parameters can be passed in the shader record, for things which update each frame (e.g., the camera position) it is better to pass them separately through a different globally accessible buffer.
+The Ray Generation shader record consists of a single function referring to the ray generation shader to be called, along with any desired embedded parameters for the function.
+While some parameters can be passed in the shader record, for parameters that get updated each frame (e.g., the camera position) it is better to pass them separately through a different globally accessible buffer.
-While multiple ray generation shaders can be written into the table, only one can be called for a specific launch.
+While multiple ray generation shaders can be written into the table, only one can be called for a each launch.

 #### Hit Group